ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ## How the output value is calculated

 1) The gate checks if its conditions are met
-   - AND gate: all inputs are on
-   - OR gate: at least 1 input is on
-   - XOR gate: only 1 input is on
 2) The gate adds up the output values of all of its inputs
    - If the result is $> 1$ it gets replaced with $1$
    - If the result is $< -1$ it gets replaced with $-1$